AceAdxm/iAmSpace/README.md

 </p> -->

 Any pronouns, I don't mind, most used he/him.
 I'm just some Aroaceflux that somehow got the right to use internet.
-Although, that is quite an understatement (if that's a word) because my internet generates a Microsoft PowerPoint presentation for anyone playing a game with me lmao.
+Although, that is quite an understatement (if that's a Word 😏) because my internet generates a Microsoft PowerPoint presentation for anyone playing a game with me lmao.

 This account hosts most of my hobby repos, also other stuff that's quite interesting.
 See [iAmSpace/ForgeGradle](https://github.com/iAmSpace/ForgeGradle) for funny Forge 1.8.9 but in 2077.